gvwilson/thirdbit/_posts/2024/2024-04-11-html-validator.md

 on a tool that I built for the book itself: one that compares the structure of its HTML pages to a specification of what elements are allowed and what attributes they can have.
-I've written several such tools over the years to check the output of various [static site generators][ssg].
+I have written several such tools over the years to check the output of various [static site generators][ssg].
 Each time,
-I've wished that I had started earlier and been more thorough, both so that the generated pages actually match the CSS I've created for them and so that HTML-to-LaTeX conversion will work correctly.
+I wished that I had started earlier and been more thorough, both so that the generated pages actually matched my CSS and so that HTML-to-LaTeX conversion would work correctly.

 This chapter was also an opportunity to introduce the Visitor pattern.
 It comes up several times later on,